travigd/documentation/dotnet-api/stream-metadata.md

         </tr>
         <tr>
             <td><code>int?
 TruncateBefore</code></td>
-            <td>When set says that items prior to event E can be truncated and will be removed.</td>
+            <td>When set says that items prior to event 'E' can be truncated and will be removed.</td>
         </tr>
         <tr>
             <td><code>TimeSpan?
 CacheControl</code></td>
             <td>The head of a feed in the atom api is not cacheable.
 This allows you to specify a period of time you want it to be cacheable.
-Normally low numbers are best here (say 30-60 seconds) and introducing values here will introduce latency over the atom protocol if caching is occuring.</td>
+Low numbers are best here (say 30-60 seconds) and introducing values here will introduce latency over the atom protocol if caching is occuring.</td>
         </tr>
         <tr>
             <td><code>StreamAcl Acl</code></td>